-If you’ve read our guide on revenue cycle management (RCM), you understand RCM helps institutions like yours track, identify, collect, and manage incoming payments for services provided.
-Its purpose is to help your team gain a thorough understanding of your organization’s revenue and financial status.
+Revenue reporting helps government institutions like yours track, identify, collect, and manage incoming payments for services provided.
+Its purpose is to help your team gain thorough understanding of your organization’s revenue and financial status.

-But one question remains—how exactly does RCM provide valuable information to aid teams in making data-driven decisions?
+But how does RCM provide valuable information to aid teams in making data-driven decisions?

-This is all thanks to revenue management reports.
-CORE covers what you need to know about revenue management reporting to ensure you stay on the right track.
+The answer lies in revenue cycle management reports.
+CORE covers what you need to know about revenue reporting metrics to ensure you stay on the right track.

 Table of contents:

 - The 4 Metrics to Include in Your Revenue Management Report

 - How Can You Determine Your Revenue Cycle Performance from Reports?

 - Unlock the Power of Data with CORE

 Revenue management reporting is the process of tracking real-time data on incoming payments and reconciliation to gain a comprehensive report on: